danieljbradley/cypherphilly/PPDComplaints.md

  11. From your new Neo4j browser Highlight and copy each section below in green and past them one section at a time into your Neo4j browser Command Line bar at the top and [Click] [Play] after each section pasted into the browser command line bar.
  Once you have pasted all 6 sections in green you’ll be ready to start querying your datasets in the Neo4j Browser.
 You can also view your data as nodes by clicking on the Database symbol at the top left of your Neo4j Browser.
 In the new pop out you’ll see each data set as a tag, click on one to view the visualization of your data

-In a minute, we will copy and paste some code into the editor.
-But first, let's look at some shortcuts that will help you work more effectively in the editor:

 Once you run the code, you will see a box like this appear in your stream:

 ![alt text](https://github.com/danieljbradley/cypherphilly/blob/develop/img_tutorial6_stream.png?raw=true "screen shot of stream after you import PPD Complaints")